israel-dryer/ttkbootstrap/docs/index.rst

 Welcome to ttkbootstrap's documentation!
 ========================================

 A collection of modern flat themes inspired by Bootstrap.
-There are more than a dozen built-in themes, and you have the ability to easily create your own with the **TTK Theme Creator**
+There are more than a dozen built-in themes, and you also have the ability to easily create your own.

 Out with the **old**